FauvidoTechnologies/open-atlas/README.md

 ## Atlas

 Atlas is a fully-automated (through AI) OSINT tool.
-It can do all your work for you.
+Its still under development.
+It can do all the grunt work for you, for example, doing a full analysis on a target, displaying and saving logs, making a report and more.

+> [!IMPORTANT]
+> It also sports a server, so your team can launch one locally, start multiple scans, take a coffee break and viola a few minutes later all the hardwork of trail-and-error has been done for you.
+Your team can now focus on the more harder parts of the investigation!

 Watch a demo here -> [demo](https://drive.google.com/file/d/1foBa7mQOJqXcLsD4xpSen7tXMjR2nQ8R/view?usp=drive_link).